ericklein/mqtt_button/readme.md

 	- [FR]111020 [P3]; combine MQTT publish code blocks for AdafruitIO MQTT and generic MQTT -> complete
 	- [I]101220 [P3]; AdafruitIO feeds not setup properly, see Publish setup code -> closed because of MQTT code merge
 	- [I]102420 [P1]; Need an error indicator for for non-DEBUG, while(1) errors, MQTT connection errors -> while(1) error handling improved and now blinks button LED in unique pattern to indicate fatal error
+- 012421
+	- [FR]123120 [P2]: Add error blink codes to onboard LED for while (1) -> Adding BUILT_IN_LED blinking matching the fatal error code, aligning with new code in air_quality